stacks-network/stacks-core/sip/sip-002-smart-contract-language.md

 can set the fee rate for that metric, and pay the corresponding transaction fee.
 Notably, unlike Turing-complete smart contracting languages, any such fees are known _before_ executing the transaction, such that clients will no longer need to estimate gas fees.
+They will, however, still need to estimate fee rates (much like Bitcoin clients do today).

 Developing such a cost metric is an important task that has significant consequences.
 If the metric is a bad one, it could open up